orchest/orchest/docs/source/fundamentals/data_passing.rst

    step_inputs = orchest$transfer$get_inputs()
    step_inputs$Test

-Passing data in Julia
+Data passing in Julia
 ---------------------

 Refer to the `Julia example project <https://github.com/orchest-examples/julia-orchest-sdk>`_ showcasing **Julia** in Orchest (:ref:`how to import a project <how-to-import-a-project>`).

-Passing data in JavaScript
+Data passing in JavaScript
 --------------------------

 Refer to the `JavaScript example project <https://github.com/orchest-examples/javascript-orchest-sdk>`_